 When a power supply is listed as isolated, it is normally referring to input to output isolation.
 An isolated power supply is typically achieved by the use of a transformer.
 A non-isolated power supply is generally using a type of chip conversion.

-When a multi-output power supply has isolation between the outputs, it means there is an electronic barrier between outputs and not tied to a common ground.
+When a multi-output power supply has power isolation between the outputs, it means there is an electronic barrier between outputs and not tied to a common ground.

 The following explores input to output isolation and non-isolation.

-Why use isolated?
+Why use isolated Power Supplies?

 Isolated power supplies provide a clear barrier across which dangerous voltages won’t pass.
 This provides safety.
-The disadvantage is low efficiencies and the package size is bigger than a non-isolated power supply due the transformer that is needed for isolation.
+The disadvantage is low efficiencies and the package size is bigger than a non-isolated power supply due to the transformer that is needed for isolation.

-Why use non-isolated?
+Why use non-isolated Power Supplies?

 A non-isolated power supply is usually >95 % efficient and more compact than an isolated power supply.
-The down side is, there is no isolation between the input and output.
+The downside is, there is no isolation between the input and output.
 Non-isolated power supplies are commonly board mounted near the load they are driving and are referred to as point of load (POL) power supplies.
 They are usually downstream from a power supply that is isolated which helps with safety concerns.

 Typical applications that look for isolated power supplies are those that have to meet safety as well as system requirements.
-Often medical devices require isolation between the input voltage and the output where the load can be a human.
+Often, medical devices require isolation between the input voltage and the output where the load can be a human.
 In contrast, some applications need non-isolated because of where it is being used, like lighting, appliances, and sensors.